varabyte/kobweb/README.md

 However, there's still a lot to do.
 The API surface is a bit lean in some areas right now, especially around Silk UI components, plus filling in holes in the APIs that interact with Web Compose.
 There are probably quite a few sharp corners.
 And while the code is decently documented, higher level documentation is missing.
 Windows support needs love.

 So, should you use Kobweb at this point?
 If you are...

-* a Kotlin tinkerer who is excited to play around with new tech, wants to have a voice in the direction of this project, and who isn't afraid of creating toy projects atop some APIs which may shift underfoot:
+* a Kotlin tinkerer who is excited to play around with new tech and isn't afraid of creating toy projects atop APIs which may shift underfoot:
   * **YES!!!** Please see the [connecting with us ▼](https://github.com/varabyte/kobweb#connecting-with-us) section below, we'd definitely love to hear from you.
+Now's a great time if you'd want to have a voice in the direction of this project.
 * a Kotlin developer who wants to write a small web app or create a new blog from scratch:
   * ***Maybe***, but now is probably a bit too early.
 * someone who already has an existing project in progress and wants to integrate Kobweb into it: